 Instead of making predictions, talk to people with real life experience.

 Here is a fantastic secret to success I learned from Tony Robbins.
 If you want to succeed at something, find five people who have succeeded at the same thing.
-Feel free to ask them for advice, but that advice might not be helpful.
+Then, listen to them.
+Feel free to ask them for advice, but it’s not really advice you are looking for.
+What you want to know is their story, and in particular, you want to learn the story of their day-to-day life.
 What you really want to figure out is this: what do they do, every day?
-Find whatever it is that those five people all do, then do that.
+Find whatever it is that those five people all do, find out what they all have in common, and then do that.
 Every day.
 Start with the simplest things they have in common and then move to the most complex.

 A similar type of strategy will work with anything, especially figuring out how to spend (or not spend) money.
 Instead of trying to make predictions, find out what other people have experienced!
 You know how similar other people are to you, at least in the areas where you are considering spending money.
 Their real-life, day-to-day experience is probably not going to be all that drastically different to yours.
 Trust their experience.